kz04px/4ku-executable/README.md

 # 4ku
-Trying to fit a chess engine into 4,096 bytes and failing miserably.
-Uses gzexe to compress the executable.
+Trying to fit a chess engine into 4,096 bytes with some mild success.
+Uses [xz](https://linux.die.net/man/1/xz).

 ---